Tight end makes Clemson’s offense so much better

 “We have always wanted to involve our tight end,” Clemson head coach Dabo Swinney said.
 “We like to get everybody involved.
 It is kind of week to week.
 It depends on how people are playing you and those types of things.
 Yesterday was just a day where the coverage kind of dictated that.”

 Georgia Southern was playing two safeties high in coverage, which opened up the middle of the field.
-Quarterbacks Kelly Bryant and Trevor Lawrence got the ball to Milan Richard twice for 26 yards, Braden Galloway once for 20, Cannon Smith for 17 and T.J.
-Chase once for six yards.
+Quarterbacks Kelly Bryant and Trevor Lawrence got the ball to Milan Richard twice for 26 yards, Braden Galloway once for 20, Cannon Smith for 17 and J.C.
+Chalk once for six yards.

 In all, the tight ends caught five passes for 69 yards, all seemingly down the seam of the defense.